cddj/bookswap/README.md

 ### Update

-The webapp updates the refresh token and expiration date periodically in the user table.
 Whenever a match is found, the owner and recipent both confirm that they still want to give/recieve the book.
-When they confirm, their response is changed from NULL to true in the matches table.
-If a user declines a match, the match is then their response is changed to false.
+When they confirm, their response is changed from `NULL` to `True` in the matches table.
+If a user declines a match, the match is then their response is changed to `False`.

 ### Delete